 The NZP's last white tiger was Panghur Ban, a son of Ranjit born at Omaha; he was euthanized October 2002, ending an era.
 His brother Chester was donated by HDZ to the Taronga Zoo in Sydney, and was the first white tiger in Australia.
 Chester was sire of an orange tigress named Mary Alice who was the first test tube tiger cub (only survivor of a litter of three), born at HDZ.
 Chester's heterozygous orange daughter Gold/Rani at Montgomery is exhibited with Akeer's brother Zazu, but has not bred.

 White tigers are popular in circuses.
 Josip Marcan, a Croatian, was a veterinarian at the Frankfurt zoo for 7 years, before moving to America and becoming a tiger trainer.
 He was a trainer with the Hawthorn Circus when the Hawthorn Circus leased troops of white tigers and trainers out to other circuses.
 His white tigers are claimed to be of pure Bengal origin from Yugoslavian imports, however, no pure Bengal white tigers are known to have been perpetuatied outside of India.
 Contrary to claims of having pure Bengal tigers, Marcan's tigers originated from the Hawthorn Circus and are Bengal/Amur mixes descended from Silver.
 Marcan maintained the illusion of Bengal purity.
-He breeds black-striped white tigers, stripeless white tigers and golden tigers, but is careful not to over-produce white tigers.
+He breeds black-striped white tigers, stripeless white tigers and golden tigers, but is careful not to over-produce white tigers - yet it seemed to produce a disproportionate number of white and golden tigers compared to normal orange tigers.
 Marcan now owns the tigers in the Ringling Circus, which include white and golden tigers.
 His white tigers are descended from "Silver" from the Hawthorn Circus bloodline, though there is an unsubstantiated rumour that one tigress was sent to Nandankanan zoo for impregnation to found his own white tiger line (it seems more likely that she was mated to one of Hawthorn Circus's white tigers).

 According to Tigers of India Josip Marcan Marcan's preserve is sited on 80 acres but only a small portion of the land was used.
 Marcan was said to breed and sell tigers to zoos in the Florida area.
 The Species Survival Plan won't include Marcan's tigers because they are not pure Bengal tigers for conservation breeding, but are descended from circus tigers.
 Marcan wanted to work on legislation that would allow him to exchange tigers with pure bloodlines from India.
 CITES does not allow tigers to be taken from the wild and bred for circus acts or the pet trade and the Marcan Tiger Preserve is not an AZA accredited facility.